pyodide/pyodide-blog/content/posts/fpcast.md

 comes with a high cost: it is slow, it uses up large amounts of stack space, and it increases code size by a lot.
 Also, it makes calling a function pointer from Javascript inconvenient, and in particular breaks dynamic linking and many Emscripten ports which implement C libraries with Javascript code.
+In upstream Emscripten, EMULATE_FUNCTION_POINTER_CASTS doesn't work with dynamic linking at all.
+It was only due to complicated patches contributed by Joe Marshall that we were able to use it.

-I will describe later how this works and why it imposes such large costs.
+I will describe later how EMULATE_FUNCTION_POINTER_CASTS works and why it imposes such large costs.

 ### 2. Just patch the packages